-- 1.1 An application (No. ESB-161/2006) for an Environmental Impact Assessment (EIA) study brief under section 5(1) of the Environmental Impact Assessment Ordinance (EIAO) was submitted by the Applicant on 11 December 2006 with a project profile (No. PP-306/2006) (the Project Profile). - 1.2 The Project is to widen about 1.5km of Tuen Mun Road from Yan Oi Square to Wong Chu Road Interchange from dual-two to dual-three carriageway and to construct a 450m long flyover from Tsing Hoi Circuit to Tuen Mun Road Kowloon bound, as shown in Figure 1 in Appendix A. - 1.3 The Project is a designated project under Schedule 2, A.1 of the EIAO: "A road which is an expressway, trunk road, primary distributor road or district distributor road including new roads, and major extensions or improvements to existing roads". - 1.4 Pursuant to section 5(7)(a) of the EIAO, the Director of Environmental Protection (the Director) issues this EIA study brief to the Applicant to carry out an EIA study. - 1.5 The purpose of this EIA study is to provide information on the nature and extent of environmental impacts arising from the construction and operation of the Project and related activities that take place concurrently.
-This information will contribute to decisions by the Director on: - (i) the overall acceptability of any adverse environmental consequences that are likely to arise as a result of the Project;

-- (ii) the conditions and requirements for the detailed design, construction and operation of the Project to mitigate against adverse environmental consequences wherever practicable; and - (iii) the acceptability of residual impacts after the proposed mitigation measures are implemented.
+- 1.1 An application (No. ESB-222/2011) for an Environmental Impact Assessment (EIA) study brief under section 5(1) of the Environmental Impact Assessment Ordinance (EIAO) was submitted by the Applicant on 14 February 2011 with a project profile No. PP-432/2011 (hereafter known as the "Project Profile"). - 1.2 The Project is to provide two district distributor roads, namely Road D3A & Road D4A, within the Runway Precinct of the Kai Tak Development.
+Road D3A is about 1.4 km long running along the centre of the Runway Precinct and is replacing the original southern section of the planned Road D3 that runs along the waterfront of the Runway Precinct.
+Road D4A is about 0.1 km long and is an extension of the planned Road D4 connecting Road D4 to the proposed D3A.
+The location of the Project is indicated in Appendix A. - 1.3 The Project is a designated project under Item A.1 of Part 1 Schedule 2 of the EIAO: "A.1, A road which is an expressway, trunk road, primary distributor road or district distributor road including new roads, and major extensions or improvements to existing roads". - 1.4 Pursuant to section 5(7)(a) of the EIAO, the Director of Environmental Protection (the Director) issues this Environmental Impact Assessment (EIA) study brief to the Applicant to carry out an EIA study. - 1.5 The purpose of this EIA study is to provide information on the nature and extent of environmental impacts arising from the construction and operation of the Project and related activities taking place concurrently.
+This information will contribute to decisions by the Director on: - (i) the overall acceptability of any adverse environmental consequences that are likely to arise as a result of the proposed project; - (ii) the conditions and requirements for the detailed design, construction and operation of the proposed project to mitigate against adverse environmental consequences wherever practicable; and - (iii) the acceptability of residual impacts after the proposed mitigation measures are implemented.